barrettotte/vscode-ibmi-languages/README.md

 - [x] Syntax highlighting for embedded SQL in SQLRPG and SQLRPGLE
 - [x] Support for a mix of RPGLE free and fixed format
 - [x] Support for binder language
-- [ ] Support for actual DB2 SQL in embedded SQL (currently using generic SQL grammar)
+- [x] Support for DB2 SQL keywords in embedded SQL

 **If anyone stumbles across this and has any awesome material for machine interface, please send me an email.**